Snakes on Hamstead Heath

 Hampstead Heath has a population of grass snakes (Natrix helvetica).
-This non-venomous species is the UK's largest terrestrial reptile.
-Hampstead Heath’s network of lakes and ponds make it a favourable area for grass snakes, which live around freshwater habitats where they hunt amphibians.
-The grass snakes on Hampstead Heath likely form the closest significant population to Central London.
+This non-venomous species is the UK's largest terrestrial reptile, and are found around freshwater habitats where they hunt amphibians.
+Hampstead Heath’s network of lakes and ponds make it a favourable area for the grass snakes, which likely form the closest significant population to Central London.

 Grass snake numbers have declined in recent years in the UK, partly due to the loss of suitable egg-laying sites and decreasing wetland habitats.
 They are now a protected species and Heath Hands are aiming to help them.
 Working with ecologists, we have created refuges to encourage population growth, including making habitats near the ponds wetter and more open to offer hunting and basking areas, creating potential egg-laying sites and constructing hibernacula where the snakes can overwinter.